solid/notifications/webhook-subscription.md

  - **Authenticated User**: The user authenticated with the client server.
 In this case, our authenticated user is Bob, with the WebId `https://bob.pod.example/profile/card#me`.
  - **Subscribing Server**: A server interestest in a webhook alert.
 In this example it is "Liqid Chat," a chat app API hosted at `https://api.liqid.chat`.
  - **Solid Metadata Resouce**: A metadata resource compliant with the Solid Specification.
 In this example, it is hosted at `https://pod.example/.well-known/solid`.
- - **Gateway API**: An HTTP endpoint at which a client can negotiate an acceptable notification subscription location.
+ - **Gateway API**: An HTTP API at which a client can negotiate an acceptable notification subscription location.
 In this example, it is hosted at `https://pod.example/gateway`.
- - **Subscription API**: an HTTP endpoint at which a client can initiate a subscription to notification events for a particular set of resources.
+ - **Subscription API**: an HTTP API at which a client can initiate a subscription to notification events for a particular set of resources.
 In this example, it is hosted at `https://pod.example/subscription`
  - **Authorization Server**: a Solid OIDC compliant identity server.
 In this example, it is hosted at `https://idp.example`
  - **Topic Resource**: A resource on a Pod that is being tracked for webhooks.
 In this example, it is hosted at `https://bob.pod.example/chat1.ttl`.
- - **Pod JWKS**: An endpoint that delivers a JSON Web Key Set for the `webhook-auth` feature.
+ - **Pod JWKS**: An HTTP resource that delivers a JSON Web Key Set for the `webhook-auth` feature.
 In this example, it's hosted at `https://pod.example/jwks`.

 ### Flow Diagram